BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 **Using ORDER BY**

 	11. List the top ten actors with the most roles.  (answer is multiple rows, each containing name, count of roles)

-**Using the same table more than once in a join**

-	12. Find two actors that appear together in two different movies (harder).  (answer is multiple rows, each containing actor1, actor2, movie1, movie2)

-.. _`dot commands`:

 ***************
 Try It At Home